 In general, there will be no deviations from the journal weights thus defined, with the following exceptions:

 It has become clear that accounting journals are exceptionally poorly represented in Web of Science, and the scores of the journals that are included in the Web of Science are very low.
-For that reason, we use the Finance journal AIP list to map the Accounting journal list.
+For that reason, we use the Scopus SJR journal (Percentile) list to map the Accounting journal list.
 This results in a system that allows accounting to be evaluated comparably to AIP despite the absence of most journals.
 You will find the mapping list here.

 2. Unintended outlets